appblocks-hub/docs/docs/yah-SDKs/yah-js-sdk.md

 yah-js-sdk
 ===========

-blox-js-sdk provides the essential packages to facilitate appblox features across appblox applications.
+yah-js-sdk provides the essential packages to facilitate Yahilo features across Yahilo applications.

 As of now, yah-js-sdk contains the following packages
 - shield
 - ab-federation-helpers

 shield helps to setup authentication for your application.
-It contains many methods to setup user authentication with shield and obtain tokens across appblox applications.
+It contains many methods to setup user authentication with shield and obtain tokens across Yahilo applications.

 ab-federation-helpers contains hooks and methods to facilitate federated Components and Modules